guilhermesalvi/sample-overdraft-api/readme.md

 **What happens:**

-- ✅ Credit Tax and interest are calculated only for April 1–10
+- ✅ Credit Tax and interest are applied only for the days with negative balance
 - ❌ No charges for days with zero balance
 - ❌ No penalty or late interest, since balance was cleared before end of the month